Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 ## Chapter 2: Neurons and conductance-based models

-- Neuron: a specialized cell that enables specific information-processing mechanisms in the brain.
+- *Neuron*: a specialized cell that enables specific information-processing mechanisms in the brain.
 - Pyramidal neurons are the most abundant neurons found in the neocortex, accounting for 75-90% of the neocortex.
 - Structural properties have computational consequences that must be explored.
 - E.g. Keeping RAM close to the CPU enables faster transfer of information between the CPU and RAM.
 Speed is encoded in distance.
-- Presynaptic neuron: the neuron sending the signal.
+- *Presynaptic neuron*: the neuron sending the signal.
-- Postsynaptic neuron: the neuron receiving the signal.
+- *Postsynaptic neuron*: the neuron receiving the signal.
 - The general information-processing feature of synapses that they enable signals from a presynaptic neuron to modify the state of a postsynaptic neuron.
 - E.g. An action potential from the presynaptic neuron causes the voltage in the postsynaptic neuron to go up.
 - The white matter of the nervous system contains no neuron cell bodies, only axons and oligodendrocytes (special glial cells).
 - The cause of the membrane potential is due to the difference in concentration of ions inside and outside the nerve cell.
 - Potassium is concentrated inside the cell and sodium is concentrated outside the cell.
 - The resting potential of a neuron is typically close to -65 mV.
-- Ion channel: special types of proteins embedded into the cell membrane.
+- *Ion channel*: special types of proteins embedded into the cell membrane.
 ![Figure 2.2](figure2-2.png)
 - There are five main types of ion channels
     1. Leakage: always open